mysensors/NodeManager/README.md

       void setBatteryMin(float value);
       // the expected vcc when the batter is fully charged, used to calculate the percentage (default: 3.3) void setBatteryMax(float value);
       // after how many sleeping cycles report the battery level to the controller.
-When reset the battery is always reported (default: 10) void setBatteryReportCycles(int value);
+When reset the battery is always reported (default: -) void setBatteryReportCycles(int value);
+      // after how many minutes report the battery level to the controller.
+When reset the battery is always reported (default: 60) void setBatteryReportMinutes(int value);
       // if true, the battery level will be evaluated by measuring the internal vcc without the need to connect any pin, if false the voltage divider methon will be used (default: true) void setBatteryInternalVcc(bool value);
       // if setBatteryInternalVcc() is set to false, the analog pin to which the battery's vcc is attached (https://www.mysensors.org/build/battery) (default: -1)